d4wae89d498/NAWP/README.md

 [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](https://GitHub.com/MarcFaussurier)

 ## **IPOLITIC/NAWP**
-###### A simple but powerful future-proof and high performance network oriented framework.
-It uses combo of both modern typescript and php to deliver amazing performances.

 To install the project, simply run `composer install` for installing server PHP deps.
 Then run `npm install` or `yarn` in your terminal for installing javascript deps.